OCA/account-invoicing/partner_invoicing_mode/readme/USAGE.rst

   go to Settings > Automation > Scheduled Actions
 * Filter the archived actions and activate 'Generate Standard Invoices'.
 * Adapt the frequency you want to automatically generate invoices to your needs.
+* The field 'Next Invoice Date' on partner form indicates when the next invoice generation will take place.